Epiretinal membrane ('ERM') formation is also called cellophane maculopathy or macular pucker. It is not a type of macular degeneration.

 In such a patient the sight would be good or reasonable, and stable

 and not getting worse.

-Leaflet Moorfields Epiretinal
+Leaflet Moorfields Epiretinal membrane.

 The vision can be affected in various ways.

-Central vision can
+If the sight does get worse and the wrinkling increase, then surgery may be recommended.
+Only ~30% people notice an increase in the wrinkling, and their sight will deteriorate over months or a year.
 In this group of patients surgery improves sight in ~80%.
 Eye 2011.
 Surgery is not recommended in 'mild' or 'early' membrane formation.

 See ERM cause animation.